adamphillips/test_console/README.md

 ## Test Console

 Interactive console for running TestUnit tests against a Rails application.
+Its main purpose is to avoid having to reload the complete Rails environment between test runs in order to speed up TDD.

 Please note : This console was written specifically to aid with testing a specific application and so has only been tested in a small number of environments.
 Please report any issues via the [Github issues](https://github.com/adamphillips/test_console/issues) page.

+### Features
+Preloads Rails environment.
+Configurable watch folders.
+Files in these folders will be reloaded between if they are modfied.
+Configurable stop folders.
+Changes to files in these folders mean that a full reload is neccessary.
+See limitations at the end of the page for more details.
+Autocomplete test paths.
+Filter test runs across multiple files using a string or regex.

 ### Installing the console